Kyiv residents on edge after Russian strikes devastate civilian homes

 As at many other temporary checkpoints in the capital, the trolley car damaged in the attack had been serving as a temporary barricade, dragged into the street to slow down traffic.

-The two attacks left residents in Kyiv on edge Monday, with fears mounting that if Russian forces continue to close in on the capital, it could soon face immense damage and high civilian casualties, comparable to what has unfolded in the besieged cities of Kharkiv and Mariupol.
+The two attacks left residents in Kyiv on edge, with fears mounting that if Russian forces continue to close in on the capital, it could soon face immense damage and high civilian casualties, comparable to what has unfolded in the besieged cities of Kharkiv and Mariupol.

 By midmorning, the second building was no longer on fire, but the damage had rendered much of it unlivable.
 One area was badly burned.
 Most of the windows were shattered, exposing the insides of apartments to winter weather.

 The broken windows offered views into lives that until Monday morning had been peaceful.
-Through one, atapestry hanging on a wall fluttered in the wind.
+Through one, a tapestry hanging on a wall fluttered in the wind.
 Through another, shelves of cassette tapes appeared untouched.

-On one damaged balcony, a small Ukrainian flag planted on the ledge, several residents stood solemnly looking down at the crowd of journalists gathered below.
+On one damaged balcony with a small Ukrainian flag planted on the ledge, several residents stood solemnly looking down at the crowd of journalists gathered below.

 What we know — and don’t know — about how many people have been killed in the Russian invasion of Ukraine